Sparrow-Labs/Sparrow-Labs.github.io/_posts/2013-06-09-some_private_goodness.markdown

 @end
 ```

 since at least [__iOS 2.1__](https://github.com/nst/iOS-Runtime-Headers/blob/2.1/Frameworks/UIKit.framework/UITableViewCell.h) up until __iOS 6.1__ of this writing.
 There are a few [Radars out there](http://openradar.appspot.com/11829507) demanding these APIs to be public.
 Since Apple is supporting these APIs for such a long time, it is likely for Apple to make them public at some point and don't suddenly remove them.
 This might possibly happen with iOS 7 or not.
-Until that happens, we decided to make these API available for any UITableViewCell subclass without worrying about AppStore rejection.
+Until that happens, we decided to make these APIs available for any UITableViewCell subclass without worrying about AppStore rejection.

-## Hacking at runtime
+## The runtime magic

 Implementing these methods at compile time will most likely get you rejected by Apple.
 So we decided to expose this _new_ public interface: